MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/sqldev-explore-and-visualize-the-data.md

 + The variable `@query` defines the query text (`'SELECT tipped FROM nyctaxi_sample'`), which is passed to the R script as the argument to the script input variable, `@input_data_1`.

-+ The R script is fairly simple: an R variable (`image_file`) is defined to store the image, and then the `rxHistogram` function is called to generate the plot.
++ The R script is fairly simple: an R variable (`image_file`) is defined to store the image, and then the **rxHistogram** function is called to generate the plot.

 + The R device is set to **off** because you are running this command as an external script in SQL Server.
 Typically in R, when you issue a high-level plotting command, R opens a graphics window, called a *device*.
 You can change the size and colors and other aspects of the window, or you can turn the device off if you are writing to a file or handling the output some other way.

 + The R graphics object is serialized to an R data.frame for output.

-## Save graphics data to a file
+### Execute the stored procedure and use bcp to export binary data to an image file

 The stored procedure returns the image as a stream of varbinary data, which obviously you cannot view directly.
 However, you can use the **bcp** utility to get the varbinary data and save it as an image file on a client computer.